 - The bulk of the application fee is only payable once the requirements have been assessed and the visa is about to be granted

 New Zealand Citizens who meet the criteria should consider applying for the new pathway as it offers very favourable access to permanent resident status.
-Given the current political climate, the opportunity may only be available for a limited time.
-The down-side is that it is only available to those applicants who were in Australia on or before the qualifying date (19 February 2016) and can meet the 5 years residence and income threshold.
+Given the current political climate, this opportunity may only be available for a limited time as it forms a part of the skilled Migration program which is under some pressure.
+If you qualify now, apply now!
+The down-side is that it is only available to those applicants who were in Australia on or before the qualifying date of 19 February 2016 and can meet the 5 years continuous residence and relevant income threshold.

 For other options for New Zealand citizens or family members please visit our New Zealand citizens page.